TangXu-Group/Remote-Sensing-Images-Classification/HHTL/utils/slic.md

-You can get the segmented image by running pre_slic_384.py
+The segmented images can be obtained by pre_slic_384.py